• Skip to main content

 Ok, so we know that light emitting diodes work well to grow plants, and especially to grow cannabis.
 But how do they work exactly and what is it that makes them so good for plants?

 Let’s begin by taking a look at how light emitting diode technology works in general.
 Then we’ll see why it works so well for indoor gardening.
+If you are curious about other types of grow lights, we have another article that covers the topic: how do grow lights work?

 How A Light-Emitting Diode Works